sailkit/sailkit/docs/src/lib/docs/components/head.md

 When using themes:

 - Individual props can override theme properties when needed
-- Component styles are merged (individual props override theme styles)
+- Component styles are merged with theme styles, where individual props override matching theme properties
 - Custom styles from both theme and props are concatenated
 - The `createTheme` utility ensures type safety for your theme configuration